Jimmy-Lo/English_Writing/README.md

 47. The estimate of the missing data from the E-step are used in lieu of the actual missing data.
 48. As alluded to earlier, it may be convenient to introduce ...
 49. A large portion of the assigned spectrum is used sporadically.
+50. Network information theory is a challenging field with a plethora of open questions.